Solre-sur-Sambre Castle: Description

-It is situated near an enclave of the principality of Liège, at the confluence of the Thure and Sambre rivers.
+It is situated near an enclave of the commune of Erquelinnes, at the confluence of the Thure and Sambre rivers.
 Solre-sur-Sambre castle defended the border.
 An important example of medieval military architecture in Hainaut, it retains its quadrilateral layout, with circular towers reinforcing the four corners.

 On the south side, an imposing keep-porch gives access to the inner courtyard.
 Over time, two smaller buildings have been erected against the curtain walls.
 Its moat is fed by the waters of the Thure river.
-The original drawbridge was replaced by a stone version.The château is located on the village square in Solre-sur-Sambre.
+The original drawbridge was replaced by a stone version.
+The château is located on the village square in Solre-sur-Sambre.
 There is no central heating; heat is supplied by fireplaces.